7ranceaddic7/kos-grammar/README.md

 # kos-grammar
-Textmate Grammar for the language kerboscript, part of of kOS
+Textmate Grammar for the language kerboscript, part of kOS